hungrypc/notes/root/financial_markets/week_4.md

 Robert thinks that the purpose of creating a tax benefit to homeowndership is to encourage homeownership because it's long been a theory that homeowners are better citizens.

+## Within Firm Regulation

+Five levels of Financial Regulation:

+1. Within-firm Regulation
+2. Trade Groups
+3. Local Gov Regulation
+4. National Gov Regulation
+5. 5.
+International Regulation

+Let's start with within-firm.

+The board of directors is a uniform policy practically everywhere in the world.
+They typically have ourside directors, people from other walks of life who come in to represent the community, or to just give them a sense of perspective.
+The board of directors hires the president and fires the president if he or she is not acting properly.
+You want people who are connected to the world, and you value that, so you can't ask them to make being part of the a board of directors a full-time job.
+So a board of directors is usually a part-time job, and they're out there involved in different things.

+So you put peope in with reputations.
+When you're appointing directors, you don't appoint people who have any shade of suspicion of having a personality disorder.
+That's part of what makes directors work.
+It's people that there's relative agreement that are not criminals, not liars, and have some sense of community spirit.
+A problem with companies is we put people on the corporation or board of directors who have such good reputations that they're not going to compromise it.
+Because if you have a reputation, it's precious.
+And that's what partly what prevents devious tricks from being played. (why is this a problem? he doesn't explain.)

+The word tunneling is often used to describe tricks that people in companies use to steal money from the company.

+US has Common law, which means that they have legislators making laws, but they also have courts making laws in a different environment.
+Their laws are not public laws officially, but they're legal precedent.
+Common law has an advantage in that the courts are making judgement in a specific case where there's a dispute.
+So that makes them really close to the problem and really close to human issues.
+Common law is better than civil law, because it has this aspect to it, and it's better able to deal with tunnelling.

+So how do you achieve tunnelling?
+You gotta disguise it in business complexities so that when someone sues you, it gets all into a quagmire that they can't figure out what you did.